divanshu-netizen/TrivagoDiscoverDemo/README.md

 IDE: PyCharm, Visual Studio Terminal(MacOS) & Command Prompt(Windows)

-#Steps to run the code
+# Steps to run the code

-Go to the path where above repo has been cloned.
+Go to the path where above repo has been cloned, open the repo in an IDE

-From the Terminal Window run below command
+Open terminal in IDE and run below command

 "robot -d Results/ Tests/Trivago_Discover.robot"

 Results folder will hold the Report.html file which you can open in a browser of your choice, log file is also hosted here.